As most anyone who has had a conversation about programming languages with me knows, I’m a static typing bigot.

 Supposedly JVM-based languages can leverage Eclipse’s existing IDE infrastructure.
 But from looking at the Groovy and Scala IDE plugin histories, it still takes a really long time to get solid, quick integration with the Eclipse JDT.

 Type-aware IDEs also stifle innovation as they become a barrier to entry for new languages.
-Designers of new languages can’t just have a great language, with a great library, with a great community–they also need to invest a very non-trivial amount of time into an Eclipse plugin.
+Designers of new languages can’t just have a great language, with a great library, with a great community–they also need to invest a very non-trivial amount of time into an IDE, if they want to see the sort of massive adoption that requires getting the average autocomplete-loving programmer to switch to their new language.

 Type systems are hard.